Frozepunk/Gleam-language/README.md

 After installation open your terminal or command promt and type gleam --version

-* If you "gleam <version>" that means you have succesfully installed gleam
+* If you "gleam version" that means you have succesfully installed gleam

-First lets create a project in order to create a new project we have command "gleam new <project-name>".
+First lets create a project in order to create a new project we have command "gleam new project-name".

 For example -> let me consider the name hello just use the command "gleam new hello"